Aetopia/NoSteamWebHelper/README.md

 ## How does NoSteamWebHelper kill or disable the CEF/Chromium Embedded Framework?
-- The executable does the following:

-    - Launch Steam.

-    - Injects the dynamic link library.

 The dynamic link library toggles the CEF depending if an is app running or not.